IVIanuu/injekt/README.md

   classpath("com.ivianuu.injekt:common:${latest_version}")
 }
 ```

+# Ide plugin is required to remove errors in the IDE (code should still compile)

 # More complex uses can be found in my essentials project(base project for my apps)
 # https://github.com/IVIanuu/essentials